fionntan/fodblog/content/pages/about.md

 **Far out.
 And the Open Data Institute?
 Is open data still cool?
 Isn't it very 2012??**

 Well the ODI is more about data in its entirety and *opening* data.
 And being open about about all the stuff you're doing with data.
-Which is what challenged my very feedble machine learning engineer brain.
+Which is what challenged my very feeble machine learning engineer brain.
 I sauntered in going 'yeah, yeah, I know everything about data, I once used a 100GB dataset, get outta my way', and then ohhh nooo realising I was like a doe-eyed child when it came to data protection, data policy, data governance, data audits, data privacy...the list goes on really.
 I'm happy to say I know a lot more now.
 And have some happy memories of the lovely folks at the ODI.

 **You know, I still don't know what a technologist is.**